Tom Tsuchiya: Atlas Recycled

 In March 2010, Tsuchiya created Atlas Recycled, a sustainable art sculpture that doubles as a recycling container for aluminum cans and plastic bottles.
 The 2.1 meter (7 feet) tall sculpture depicts the mythical Greek Titan Atlas bearing the earth on his shoulders.
 In addition to being a recycling aid, Atlas itself is made mainly from reused materials.
 Pieces of 14 used atlases and road maps cover the entire surface of the sculpture.
 Most of the polymer and steel that form the structure were reused from the creation of some of the artist's previous sculptures.
 To celebrate Earth Day, Atlas has been exhibited in Cincinnati's Fountain Square, New York City's Grand Central Terminal and Washington D.C.'s National Mall.

 National Baseball Hall of Fame

 In December 2015 artist Mindy Ellis who produced a total of 76 bas-relief likeness for the National Baseball Hall of Fame induction plaques retired her commission after 20 years of service.
-In February 2016 Tom Tsuchiya was commissioned by Josh Rooney, the Director of Sports and Entertainment at Matthews International to produce the bas-relief likeness for Ken Griffey Jr. and Mike Piazza.
+In February 2016 Tom Tsuchiya was commissioned by Josh Rooney, the Director of Sports and Entertainment at Matthews Internationalto produce the bas-relief likeness for Ken Griffey Jr. and Mike Piazza, and has been serving since.